knetikmedia/knetikcloud-python-client/docs/UsersSubscriptionsApi.md

 from pprint import pprint

 # Configure OAuth2 access token for authorization: OAuth2
+configuration = knetik_cloud.Configuration()
-knetik_cloud.configuration.access_token = 'YOUR_ACCESS_TOKEN'
+configuration.access_token = 'YOUR_ACCESS_TOKEN'

 # create an instance of the API class
-api_instance = knetik_cloud.UsersSubscriptionsApi()
+api_instance = knetik_cloud.UsersSubscriptionsApi(knetik_cloud.ApiClient(configuration))
 user_id = 56 # int | The id of the user
 inventory_id = 56 # int | The id of the user's inventory
-status = 'status_example' # str | The new status for the subscription.
+status = knetik_cloud.StringWrapper() # StringWrapper | The new status for the subscription.
 Actual options may differ from the indicated set if the invoice status type data has been altered.
 Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')

 try:
     # Set the status of a subscription